-The \citet{kristensen23} shock grid explores six key input parameters: the pre-shock density $n_{\rm{H}}$ ($10^2-10^8$\,cm$^{-3}$), the magnetic field scaling parameter $b$ ($0.1-10$; where transverse magnetic field strength B($\mu$G) = $b\sqrt{n_{\rm{H}}}\,$), the shock velocity $v_s$ ($2-90$\,\kms, dependent on $b$), the external UV field strength $G_0$ $(0-10^3)$, the H$_{2}$ cosmic-ray ionization rate $\zeta_{\rm{H_2}}\, (10^{-17}-10^{-15}\,\rm{s}^{-1})$, and the PAH abundance $X(\rm{PAH})$ $(10^{-8}-10^{-6}$).
+The \citet{kristensen23} shock grid explores six key input parameters: the pre-shock density $n_{\rm{H}}$ ($10^2-10^8$\,cm$^{-3}$), the magnetic field scaling parameter $b$ ($0.1-10$, where transverse magnetic field strength B($\mu$G) = $b\sqrt{n_{\rm{H}}}\,$), the shock velocity $v_s$ ($2-90$\,\kms, dependent on $b$), the external UV field strength $G_0$ $(0-10^3)$, the H$_{2}$ cosmic-ray ionization rate $\zeta_{\rm{H_2}}\, (10^{-17}-10^{-15}\,\rm{s}^{-1})$, and the PAH abundance $X(\rm{PAH})$ $(10^{-8}-10^{-6}$).
 The parameters $n_{\rm{H}}, G_0, \zeta_{\mathrm{H_2}}$, and $X(\rm{PAH})$ are sampled in factors of 10, while $b$ and $v_s$ vary non-uniformly.

-We compared the observed extinction corrected upper state column densities from both outflows lobes (see Fig.~\ref{figb3}) to corresponding values predicted by the models.
+We compared the observed extinction-corrected upper-state column densities from both outflows lobes (see Fig.~\ref{figb3}) with the corresponding values predicted by the models.
 We did not restrict the initial conditions and explored the full parameter space.
 For each model, the reduced $\chi^2$ was calculated to assess how well it reproduced the observed emission, and the model with minimum ${\chi^2_{\rm{min}}}$ was initially identified as the best fit.
 However, we found that several models can yield $\chi^2$ values close to the minimum while having differing parameter values.
 To account for this degeneracy and obtain robust constraints on the likely physical conditions of the shock, we considered all models with ${\chi^2 - \chi^2_{\rm{min}}} < 10$.
 This value was chosen to provide a practical compromise by excluding clearly discrepant models while allowing exploration of the full parameter degeneracies in the model grid.
 The selection criteria resulted in 156 models that closely matched the observed emission.
-Fig.~\ref{fig10} shows the best and selected model fits on the observed data.
+Fig.~\ref{fig10} shows the best and selected model fits to the observed data.